 Theta didn’t respond.
 Merely grimaced.

-Allen bit the inside of his mouth, tested the bindings Cadence had loosened for him, and without hesitation tore right out of them.
+Allen bit the inside of his mouth, tested the bindings Cadence had loosened for him, and tore right out of them without hesitation.
 He rubbed his wrists as he rose to a stand, ignoring Agapes’ gape and Fortuna’s stare, and went immediately over to Theta and Omicron’s side.